roshanbellary/Pennstagram/README.md

 InstaLite is an Instagram-like social media platform that allows users to create accounts, post content, follow friends, and interact with posts through likes and comments.
 The platform includes advanced features such as adsorption-based content ranking, real-time chat, and integration with external data sources.

+## How to Run
+First, set up an AWS RDS instance and EC2 instance and setup a tunnel to the EC2 instance at port 3306.
+Finally, tunnel to the EC2 instance for the Kafka stream

+Run the server using **npm start**

+Run the frontend using **npm run start:react**

+First set up the chromadb instance using **./chroma_setup.sh**.
+Then run the chroma server using **./run-chroma.sh** Finally, Run the indexing for chromadb using **npm run index**.

+Run the chron job for the adsorption algorithm using **./run-adsorption-rank.sh**

+.
+Run the Kafka streaming
 ## Features Implemented

 ### Core Features